 Chicago-Kent is authorized to send up to four exchange students to Southwest University of Political Science and Law (SWUPL) each academic year.
 It is understood that each exchange student will spend one semester at the host institution.
-More information about the Southwest University of Political Science and Law can be found here.
 The application deadline is October 15 for the fall semester and March 15 for the spring semester.

 Country Background Notes